gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 - JavaScript (capital letters in "J" and "S" and no abbreviations)
 - Node.js

-Front-end development (adjective form with a dash) is when you’re working on the front end (noun form with no dash).
+Frontend development (adjective form with a dash) is when you’re working on the frontend (noun form with no dash).
 The same goes with the back end, full stack, and many other compound terms.

 ### Use active voice